fatimp/AutoCorrelationResampling.jl/README.md

 ## How to use?

-Upsampling is done by `ac_upsample` function which takes an autocorrelation array and a low-pass filter.
-A low-pass filter can be obtained with `filter_coeffs` function.
+Resampling is done by `ac_resample` function which takes an autocorrelation array and a resample ratio.
+An optional low-pass filter can be passed to `ac_resample` and by default is obtained with `filter_coeffs` function.
 These filters are not unique, you can play with them supplying different argument `initial` to `filter_coeffs`.